Crveni Đavoli: Trivia

-In the former Yugoslavia, the Đavoli were considered to be one of the most passionate fans.
-They also showed their passion outside of the stadium.
+In the former Yugoslavia, the Đavoli were considered to be some of the most passionate fans.
 Being a fan of Radnički Kragujevac for some meant love for their team above all else, even their partners.
 Many of the male fans were fans before they got married, and so would take their future wives to the stadium and to tell them that this was their first and greatest love of their lives.
-So trying to explain his passion for the club.
 One even took his girlfriend to the stadium and told her the following sentence: "This is my first love, you're my second".
 Then he made her a marriage proposal and she accepted it.
-To date, there are fans who do the same.
-It has become something of a tradition.
-But there are also other examples.
-There was a fan who suddenly left the Slava (one of the most significant feast days for many Serbs), attended the game and returned as if nothing had happened.
 Another story happened during a wedding.
-A couple of Radnički Kragujevac fans among the guests went quickly to the stadium, watched the game in their suits and returned quickly to the wedding.
-The current generation also carries the same passion.
+A couple of Radnički Kragujevac fans among the guests quickly went to the stadium, watched the game in their suits and returned quickly to the wedding.

 Crveni Ðavoli today

 The Đavoli at the stadium in 2011.

-The Đavoli grew again to a few thousand men strong organized fan group.
-Young and new generations from Kragujevac and Šumadija District are accepting Radnički Kragujevac as their club, becoming its loyal followers.
-Moreover, they have in own city the upper hand against local fans of the big Belgrade clubs Crvena Zvezda and Partizan, which certainly can not say too many towns in Serbia by itself.
-They are now one of the main Serbian supporter groups and are more known as ultras, not hooligans.
-Well organized they are always on the south side of the Čika Dača Stadium, from where they fiercely support their club.
+The Đavoli grew again to a few thousand men organized fan group.
+People from Kragujevac and Šumadija District are accepting Radnički Kragujevac as their club, becoming its followers.
+Moreover, they have in own city the upper hand against fans of the Belgrade clubs Crvena Zvezda and Partizan.
+They are now one of the Serbian supporter groups and are more known as ultras.
+They are always on the south side of the Čika Dača Stadium, from where they support their club.
 Besides football, they also support other sports sections of the Radnički Kragujevac Sport Association, especially the basketball club Radnički Kragujevac, the handball club RK Radnički Kragujevac and the volleyball club OK Radnički Kragujevac.
-The goal of the Đavoli is to return to the old strength like in the glorious late 1960s, to grow as a group and in his organization and the creation of a passionate atmosphere at Radnički's games, especially at home games but also on away games.
+The goal of the Đavoli is to grow as a group and in his organization and the creation of an atmosphere at Radnički's games, especially at home games but also on away games.